Al-Kisa'i: Rival Schools

 In Sibawayh's theoretical argument the accusative form can never be the predicate.
-However, when al-Kisa'i was supported in his assertion by four Bedouin -Desert Arab, whom he had supposedly bribed- that the correct form was huwa 'iyyaha, his argument won the debate.
+However, when al-Kisa'i was supported in his assertion by four Bedouin -Desert Arab, whom he had supposedly bribed or they had perhaps supported him due to his closeness with the caliph- that the form huwa 'iyyaha, is also correct, his argument won the debate.
 Such was Sibawayh's bitterness in defeat, he left the court to return to his country where he died sometime later at a young age.
 Al-Kisa'i was accosted by one of Sibawayh's students after the fact and asked 100 grammatical questions, being proved wrong by the student each time.
 Upon being told the news about Sibawayh's death, al-Kisa'i approached the Caliph Harun al-Rashid and requested that he be punished for having a share in "killing Sibawayh."